CyberMango/init.vimango/README.md

     - No unused plugins.
     - No duplicate plugins.
     - Prefer builtin features over plugins when results are similar.
+  - Scaleable: No features that only work for small code bases and break or become unuseable for bigger ones.

 Features:
   - Summaries of great vim-related articles in my_wiki.